Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 19. delete the subject div on student-add.php
 20. change the type value of grade in student-add.php to radio
 21. create a student-add.php on admin/req folder
-22. create an error null input validator N
+22. create an error null input detector N
 NOTE: ALWAYS CHECK THE name value!
 23. create a function for getallstudent and uniquename in admin/req student.php
 24. create student-delete.php within admin folder